kjhe11e/python-sample-api/deploymentInfo.md

 ### Forcing HTTPS / disallowing HTTP

-We've configured our app to auto-upgrade HTTP requests to use HTTPS.
+We've configured our service to auto-upgrade HTTP requests to use HTTPS.

-This is achieved by the following handler specification:
+This is achieved by the following handler specification in `app.yaml`:
 ```
 handlers:
 - url: /.*